MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 Modern type systems and functional programming techniques can help to:
 - Improve memory management and safety - while maintaining control of allocation and data representation.
-- Improve security - elimenates common classes of vulnerabilities.
+- Improve security - eliminates common classes of vulnerabilities.
-- Improve support for concurrency - elimenates race conditions.
+- Improve support for concurrency - eliminates race conditions.
-- Improve correctness - elimenates common classes of bugs.
+- Improve correctness - eliminates common classes of bugs.

 *What is a modern type system?*

-Can provide useful gaurantees about program behaviour - prevent buffer overflows, use-after-free, race conditions.
+Can provide useful guarantees about program behaviour - prevent buffer overflows, use-after-free, race conditions.

 Provide a model of the problem that prevents inconsistencies in the solution - no cost abstractions, describe constraints on program behaviour in the types.